lithium/code-wars/NOTES.md

 A Player edits their PlayerScript in the client.
 A PlayerScript reference is provided.

-Users can browse the Top 100 Champions.
+Users can browse all Players Scripts.
 Users can browse the Battle Royale rankings.
 Users can start a local match:
   - mirror match
+  - vs rock, paper or scissors
   - vs a Script on a Leaderboard

-Client can replay the match at the user's desired speed to visualize the match and verify the result.
+Client can replay a match at the user's desired speed to visualize the match and verify the result.

 ## Referee

 Users can submit Scripts by forking lithium/codewars-warrior
 Users can edit/submit Scripts online with GitHub authentication.

+### Battle Royale Round

+At least 4 players.
+Board locations are "Marked" by a player if they change the memory location.
+If a Thread executes an Instruction Marked by a different Player, and later dies, the player who marked the location will be granted a Kill Point.

+The round ends after 65,536 steps, or if there is only one player's threads left.

+Last man standing is awarded a point bonus.

+Players Score is: ```<numberOfCycles>*<killPoints+1>```

+at least 100 Rounds are played in a Match.
+A Players Match score is the average of his round scores.

+### Infinite Battle

+Every 5 minutes the server runs a Battle Royale Match.

 ### Championship Leaderboard